dwavesystems/dwave-ocean-sdk/docs/examples/min_vertex.rst

 :term:`minor-embedding`: our problem star graph must be mapped to the QPU's numerically indexed qubits.

-.. note:: In the code below, replace sampler parameters in the third line.
-If
-      you configured a default solver, as described in :ref:`sapi_access`, you should be able to set the sampler without parameters as :code:`sampler = EmbeddingComposite(DWaveSampler())`.
-      You can see this information by running :code:`dwave config inspect` in your terminal.
+.. default-config-start-marker

+.. note:: The code below sets a sampler without specifying :term:`SAPI` parameters.
+Configure
+      a default :term:`solver` as described in :ref:`sapi_access` to run the code as is, or see :doc:`dwave-cloud-client </docs_cloud/sdk_index>` to access a particular solver by setting explicit parameters in your code or environment variables.

+.. default-config-end-marker

 >>> from dwave.system import DWaveSampler, EmbeddingComposite
->>> sampler = EmbeddingComposite(DWaveSampler(endpoint='https://URL_to_my_D-Wave_system/', token='ABC-123456789012345678901234567890', solver='My_D-Wave_Solver'))    # doctest: +SKIP
+>>> sampler = EmbeddingComposite(DWaveSampler())    # doctest: +SKIP
 >>> print(dnx.min_vertex_cover(s5, sampler))
 [0]